bombasticSlacks/Aspirant/Game/Magic-Training.md

 #### Intellectual Methods
 When performing rituals and ritual spells, you may substitute your INT for RES.

-#### Ritualist
-#TODORedundant
-Your character has a basic understanding of ritual magic.

-When wielding a spell book, your character can aid in rituals of magic and operate magical structures and places of power using the ritual skill.
-Your [Knowledge](Knowledge) also extends to ritual magic.
-With further training, you could do specific magical acts of conjuration, divination, enchanting, or necromancy.

 #### Silent Channelling
 You do not need to speak to [Channel](Channel) magic.